xizhonghua/GreenDC-Summary/papers/AksanliVZR11_mixed-batch-service.md

 ```

 ### Summary
 In this paper, the authors design adaptive data center job scheduler which utilizes short term prediction of solar and wind energy production.
+However, there is no optimization problem modeled in this paper.
+The authors mainly show that prediction of green energy could reduce the rescheduling of jobs and enhance the usage of green energy.

 ### Introduction
 - Due to the uncertainty of green energy, jobs may need to be cancelled and rescheduled when green energy become low.
 This could result in a wasting of energy.